Quick Answer

 In your next review cycle, tag every clause as Protect, Perform, or Profit.
 If a clause does not clearly fit one of the three, rewrite it or remove it.

 There is no useful default if the rest of the program design is different.
 If you want simple admin and easy forecasting, use a flat rate; if you want to reward sustained quality or volume, use tiered terms; and if your product bills over time, decide whether commissions are one-time or recurring.
-Whatever you choose, pay only on your defined qualified sale and state the tracking method, rate logic, and attribution window, with "Add current commission range after verification" and "Add current cookie duration after verification."
+Whatever you choose, pay only on your defined qualified sale and state the tracking method, rate logic, and attribution window.
+Keep commission range and cookie duration unresolved until the program's contract and tracking setup are verified.

 Use specific restrictions, not broad promises to "follow the law."
 Your agreement should say whether affiliates may use your branding and content, require disclosure of the financial relationship, and give you termination rights when they cross the line.
 Before launch, review sample promotional materials against the signed terms, and include both an "Affiliate Responsibilities and Restrictions" clause and a separate license section for brand and content use.